Confidence and trust are within your reach

 We offer online/virtual support that creates safety to identify, learn and process those interactive skills essential for effective communication that sets boundaries for self-care while nurturing relationships.

 Interaction need not be confrontational to get our message across and help a relationship thrive.
-Our groups offer 90 minutes in which to practice hands-on in the moment progressive relaxation, engage in assertiveness and receive validation and empathy for your journey into recovery.
+Our group therapy offers 90 minutes in which to practice hands-on in the moment progressive relaxation, engage in assertiveness and receive validation and empathy for your journey into recovery.

 Each client receives a personalized assessment and roadmap to identify dysfunctional behavior patterns, find direction and discover that meeting emotional needs can be deeply satisfying.
 Experiencing our emotions can be empowering and is the cornerstone to building self-trust and confidence.
 When we learn to be at ease with ourselves, we can connect to others in an organic way that allows each member of the relationship to feel seen and heard on their own terms.